jjay1288/NetworkAttackProject/README.md

 ##### D. Creating a root user

 ​	We will now create a new sudo user, with our own credentials.
-Using visudo, we see that sudo users in this system are members of the "admin", and does not have a "sudo" or "root" group created.
-We add a user and then add it to the correct group.
+Using visudo, we see that sudo users in this system are members of the "admin" group, and the system does not have a "sudo" or "root" group created.
+We add a user and then add it to the admin group.

 ```bash
 sudo adduser jjay1288